Suryabala/Calculator/README.md

 * In line 2, the function takes a parameter named "cost," which is then multiplied by 5 (cost * 5).
 * In line 4, we call the function where the cost of each orange is 5.

-Thus, by changing the input (i.e., organgeCost("8")) and parameter (i.e., cost + 5), the function returns different outputs.
+Thus, by changing the input (i.e., organgeCost("8")) and the formula (i.e., cost + 5), the function returns different outputs.

 ##### Reference
 Function notes: w3schools.com <br>